Schlauhaus/lovelace-flower-card/README.md

 To get a list of the available species run `python3 convert.py DBFilename.csv species`.
 The value you want is the one after the colon.
 Enter it exactly like it says, with quotes and all.

-3: Place an jpg image with the name of the species in the `/config/www/images/plants` directory.
-Example: `/local/images/plants/tulipa 'hollandia'.jpg`.
+3: Place an jpg image with the name of the entity id in the `/config/www/images/plants` directory.
+Example: `/local/images/plants/tulipa balkon.jpg`.
 Images of species can be found in the https://github.com/khronimo/MiFloraDB repository readme.

 4: configuration.yaml